wlonk/arcadia/appendix/passions.rst

 When you have a passionate outburst, you might try to convince others of their complicity, show them the suffering you have endured, or abase yourself to beg for their forgiveness.

+Choose a starting spell:

+-  :ref:`spell--step-sideways`
+-  :ref:`spell--labyrinth`

+You may choose from the following marks each time a spell burns your
+soul:

+1. You develop stigmata like wounds that will not heal.
+2. Animals panic in your presence.
+(In a time full of horses, dogs, oxen and more, this must be taken seriously!)
+3. You cannot bear to set foot in a church.
+4. Your tears leave black and inky stains.
+5. You become a fetch.

 Adoration
 ---------